abrasive/shairport/README.md

 Status
 ------
-Shairport Sync works on a wide variety of Linux devices.
+Shairport Sync works on a wide variety of Linux devices and FreeBSD.
 It works on standard Ubuntu laptops, on the Raspberry Pi with Raspbian Wheezy and Jessie, Arch Linux and OpenWrt, and it runs on a Linksys NSLU2 and a TP-Link 710N using OpenWrt.
 It works with built-in audio and with a variety of USB-connected audio amplifiers and DACs, including a cheapo USB "3D Sound" dongle, a first generation iMic and a Topping TP30 amplifier with a USB DAC input.
 It will not work properly — if at all — with a PulseAudio (pseudo-)output device.
-Shairport Sync runs rather well on FreeBSD using either the ALSA or `sndio` sound systems – see [FREEBSD.md](https://github.com/mikebrady/shairport-sync/blob/development/FREEBSD.md) for a note on bulding for FreeBSD.

 Shairport Sync runs well on the Raspberry Pi on USB and I2S cards.
 It can drive the built-in sound card, though the audio out of the card is of poor quality – see the note below on configuring the Raspberry Pi to make best use of it.

 At the time of writing, OpenWrt trunk does not support USB audio well on the Raspberry Pi.

+Shairport Sync runs rather well on FreeBSD using either the ALSA or `sndio` sound systems.

-Shairport Sync runs on Ubuntu, OpenWrt, Debian, Arch Linux and Fedora inside VMWare Fusion on a Mac, but synchronisation in inaccurate — possibly because the sound card is being emulated.
+Shairport Sync runs on Ubuntu, OpenWrt, Debian, Arch Linux, Fedora and FreeBSD inside VMWare Fusion on a Mac, but synchronisation in inaccurate — possibly because the sound card is being emulated.

 Shairport Sync will output to `alsa` cards, to standard output and to pipes using appropriate backends.
 You can try compiling additional backends in as you wish, but it definitely will not work properly with them.
 Maybe someday...